kristoffer-paulsson/vices-of-the-new-testament/DISCUSSION.md

 old ladies fables.
 Also in 1 Tim 6:20; 2 Tim 2:16 mentioning _βεβήλους κενοφωνίας_, as chatter of maybe sex slander in terms of whoredom.
 Simply bebēlos should be strongly narrowed down presumably only in the sexual arena relatively to prostitution and similar.

+More can be added to **Abominable**, βδελύσσομαι (bdelyssomai). the analysis should go deeper, there are accompanying information mentioned in the TDNT that should be valued and summed up, also a deeper understanding of the grammar of the participle verb should be analyzed, added perfect aspect and middle tense.
+By hermeneutically analyzing the word use around the bible, first it begins with the unsanitary which then defiles someone who becomes abhorred / the abominable.
+However, it seems it is the ones that practiced abhorring against others in the past.
+Maybe change to **Abhorrers**.